Congratulations to the Finalists in the Engagement Australia 2020 Excellence Awards.

 These Awards identify and celebrate the most exciting engagement activities undertaken by universities that demonstrate far-reaching impact and innovation in the Australian and New Zealand economy and community.

 In its first year of transition from the BHERT Awards we are pleased to advise that it has been one of the busiest years for Award submissions, with 124 submissions from 35 universities across Australia and New Zealand.

 The Awards Judging Panel have commented on the exceptional quality of the submissions received this year.

-Join us at the online event to celebrate the Awards winners on Tuesday 1st December 6-8pm (AEST) and register for this complimentary event.
+Join us at the online event to celebrate the Awards winners on Tuesday 1st December 6-8pm (AEDT) and register for this complimentary event.

 In close consultation with NSW Health and industry stakeholders, the University of Sydney launched the NSW COVID-19 Mapping Tool to provide the most geographically detailed map of the outbreak that was publicly available, allowing state and federal government stakeholders, Australian media, industry groups, and members of the general public to identify outbreaks in their immediate area; socio-economically disadvantaged and vulnerable communities to allow for the prioritisation of resources to inform the public health response and recovery.

 Led by Professor Geoff Gurr, a Charles Sturt University research team, in collaboration with various Australian and international partners have spent the last 22 years researching how to achieve food security whilst reducing reducing dependence on non-renewable, environmentally hazardous inputs through the development of innovative solutions including a pest suppression method leading to policy changes, which in China alone resulted in benefits estimating US $28 million and the development of various multi-lanugage, multi-format communications including a 20-episode TV series broadcast nationally in Vietnam to maximise delivery and ultimate impact.